Definition

 Prepares and executes administrative remedies when requested;

-Analyzes and comments on proposed statutes, administrative codes, and department policies when requested; proposes needed changes in current laws, regulations, or policies;
+Analyzes and comments on proposed statutes, administrative codes, and department policies when requested; proposes needed changes in current laws, regulations, or policies and may draft needed changes;

 Legal Requirement(s)